Quas1Dev/QuasiDev/categories/_jekyll/jekyll-templates-com-yaml.md

 Tags are the programmatic logic that provides access to simple statements like if and for .
 The tags available in Liquid can be further broken down into four categories, depending on the type of access they provide to the user.
-The tags used in Liquid are wrapped in {% insert-tag %} .
+The tags used in Liquid are wrapped in {% raw %}{% insert-tag %}{% endraw %} .
 The first category is control-flow tags;
 this is the set of tags that allow Jekyll to determine which block of code should be executed and in what order.
 There are four types of control-flow tags and the first type is the if tag.
 As the name implies, an if tag executes a block of code only if a certain condition is met.
 Here is an example of the if tag in action.